 We all made our own assessment of what to do.
 I chose not to continue, but to wait in a semi sheltered area among large trees to assess if the storm was coming our way or moving away from us.
 I put up the tent and was joined by Hummingbird, KC and Teflon.
 We waited 30 minutes or so and determined that the thunderstorm was moving away from us.
 It also gave hummingbird a chance to rest and ice her ankle with some nearby snow.

 I live in the Thunderstorm capital of Australia, so I’m well aware of them.
 I’ve been caught out in them many times and been camping hundreds of times in thunderstorms.
 I have limited experience with being caught on isolated mountain passes in the sierras.
 I’d rather not be the tallest object on a mountain pass in a thunderstorm.

 Was it the altitude?
 I’m not sure.
-As we crested the 11068 foot pass a snow storm rolled in.
+As we crested the 11968 foot pass a snow storm rolled in.
 It was impressive.
 Waves of snow storms continued as we descended one of the hardest passes of the trail so far.
 Glen Pass has a bad reputation.
 Steep snow and ice on the north face make travel dangerous for the inexperienced.
 We traversed, slid, postholed and climbed out way to the bottom of the pass.
 It snowed most of the time while descending.

 It allowed us to meet a Female Black Bear with her 2 young Spring Cubs.
 The Cubs were not much bigger than footballs.
 They were on the hiking trail in front of us maybe 50 meters away.
 She took her young Cubs up rock walls, across a log bridge then bought them towards us.

 We camped about 5 minutes walk from the Bear sighting at a site between Upper and Middle Rae Lakes.
 Mr &Mrs Smith and Bearly had already set up along with Outland who is also joining us for the next week of hiking.